-At Stephen’s CE RSA Academy we are proud to be a distinctly Christian Church school serving a diverse cultural community.
+At Stephen’s C of E First School we are proud to be a distinctly Christian Church school serving a diverse cultural community.
 Our curriculum is rich and exciting using our Christian values to guide learning.
 Our values ensure pupils learn to be honest, respectful citizens who care for one another and our planet.

 We are committed to the Christian ethos - that every child is special in the eyes of God and we teach that all people should love, care for and respect one another and our planet.

 ‘A New Commandment I give you, ‘Love one another as I have loved you.’
 John 13:34

 It is from this Commandment and the teachings of Jesus that we teach our children five Christian values.